It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 Now that you’ve got the basics, where do you want to go?

-If you want to know more about how to understand the model: Chapter 4
+If you want to know more about how to understand linear and other models: Chapter 4, Chapter 5

 If you want a deeper dive into how we get the results from our model: Chapter 6